IT3038C/IT3038C.github.io/docs/week-2.md

 ---
-title: Lab 2 – Bash Crash Course
+title: Week 2 – Bash
 ---

-# Lab 2 - Bash Crash Course
+# Week 2 - Bash

 If you do not have your GitHub account setup, please do that now.